slarmoo/.github/profile/uxdesign/uxdesign.md

 ### Security

 Security walls occur when you have to interact with the user in order to authenticate them.
 The security walls you present should be proportional to the value of the resource you are trying to secure.
-Banking application should have strong security walls that provide actual protection for the user's data.
+A banking application should have strong security walls that provide actual protection for the user's data.
 An application that gives away free kitten videos should have a minimal security wall if any.

 You need to consider both the frequency and complexity of your security wall.
 If the user feels that the security wall is too onerous for the value that the application is providing, they will find another solution.
 Likewise if the user feels that there is not enough security then they will not trust you with their data.